LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TutorialsAndGuides/ShiftStatusGuide.md

 'Authorization': 'Bearer {$botContext.bearerToken}'
 ```

-As seen from the documentation, the result of this call will be an array of javascript objects.
+As seen from the [documentation](shift-status-api-methods-get-shift-status-by-account.html), the result of this call will be an array of JavaScript objects.
 Each object will have a skill and a corresponding `onShift` status.
-To ensure that the skill we are escalating to has an agent to receive the call, we will want to iterate through our array of objects until we can locate the desired skill and check its `onShift` boolean value.
-This work will be done within the ‘Transform Result Script’ section of our integration.
+To ensure that the skill we are escalating to has an agent to receive the call, we'll want to iterate through our array of objects until we can locate the desired skill and check its `onShift` Boolean value.
+This work will be done within the **Transform Result Script** section of the integration.

 ```javascript
 // Retrieve json data and parse